 There are two ways to get crypto:

-- You can buy/sell and trade crypto, just like other assets (how students are likely to access it)
+- You can buy/sell and trade crypto, just like other assets (how most students are likely to get involved)

 - You can ‘mine’ it – by solving complex mathematical equations, earning a coin/portion of a coin if the answer is correct.
 These equations require an inordinate amount of computer power and electricity!